Observability

 Total Memory

-The total memory is the total memory available on the system.
+The total memory is the total physical memory available on the system, which means total amount of RAM on the system.

 Expression: sum(banyandb_system_memory_state{job=~\"$job\", instance=~\"$instance\",kind=\"total\"})